Posted by: Paul LaViolette

 Guy’s laboratory had two “ion wind” therapy chambers, each fabricated from insulation panels which had conductive surfaces and a glass plate on the floor to stand on.
 One is shown in the diagram above.
 At one end of the chamber was a negative polarity dome electrode which would emit unidirectional electric potential shocks about 15 times per second.
 Guy referred to these as “Coulomb waves,” since they were longitudinal electrical potential waves, not polarized electromagnetic waves.
 Guy’s apparatus consisted of a DC power supply which charged a Marx capacitor bank which in turn discharged 200 kilovolts into the unit’s dome electrode 15 times per second.

-Guy called his device the “Teslatron” because he believed he had rediscovered Tesla’s electric therapy technology.
+Guy named the thyratron (spark discharge component) in his apparatus, the “Teslatron” because he believed he had rediscovered Tesla’s electric therapy technology.
 In fact, besides working with high frequency AC, as he did with his magnifying transmitter invention, Tesla also experimented with another technology which produced repeating, non-reversing, unpolarized negative electric potential shocks.
 This is the same technology that Guy was using.
 Tesla is considered to be the first to study these DC pulses and to realize that the beam he was producing was creating an outgoing ether wind which he referred to as “radiant energy” and which produced force effects even when blocked by solid objects.
 As we shall discover, Tesla’s ether wind plays a very important role in understanding the unusual phenomena discussed here.
-More about Guy’s therapy machine is described here: http://www.soul-guidance.com/houseofthesun/teslatron.html, and http://www.breakthru-technologies.com/sites/breakthru-technologies.com/files/Tesla%20Healing%20Technology.pdf.
+More about Guy’s therapy machine is described here: https://www.soul-guidance.com/houseofthesun/teslatron.html, and https://www.breakthru-technologies.com/sites/breakthru-technologies.com/files/Tesla%20Healing%20Technology.pdf.
 Note that the photos in these references show an earlier version of his apparatus.

 I had left the watches with Guy so that he could continue investigating the effect.
 Almost two months later, the Teslatron had become available once again and Guy and his assistants were able to make more measurements.
 This time the measurements were made using Guy’s other test chamber which earlier had been shown to produce superluminal pulses.
 This time the stopwatches were hung from the test chamber ceiling, rather than being placed within shielded enclosures; see below.
 The circular black object on the right side of the photo is the cathode of the Teslatron.